kindelia/Kindelia/WHITEPAPER.md

 Kindelia: a peer-to-peer functional computer
 ============================================

-Turing-complete blockchains, such as Ethereum, allow users to create decentralized applications (DApps), but recurrent security exploits undermine the proposal.
-Formal verification techniques can be used to ensure a DApp has no exploits, but Ethereum's underlying processor, the EVM, make these too expensive to be viable.
-By leveraging a functional virtual machine, the HVM, Kindelia is able to run formally verified DApps cheaply and efficiently.
-Moreover, extensive low-level optimizations let it sustain an much higher layer-1 throughput, compared to alternatives.
-Finally, Kindelia has no built-in token, and, thus, isn't a cryptocurrency; instead, it is merely a peer-to-peer computer capable of hosting secure functional programs.
+Turing-complete blockchains, such as Ethereum, allow users to deploy decentralized applications (DApps), but recurrent security exploits undermine their proposals.
+Formal verification techniques can be used to ensure a DApp is exploit-free, but Ethereum's underlying processor, the EVM, make these too expensive to be viable.
+By leveraging a functional virtual machine, the HVM, Kindelia is able to run formally verified DApps cheaply and efficiently, making it the most secure peer-to-peer computer in existence.
+Moreover, by storing the global state as reversible runtime heaps, it can run stateful applications with massively reduced costs, making layer 1 virtual worlds economically viable.
+Finally, there is no built-in token, and, thus, **it isn't a cryptocurrency**.
+Instead, Kindelia is merely a peer-to-peer functional computer capable of efficiently hosting hack-proof programs that can't ever be turned off.

 Introduction
 ============

-Bitcoin was released in 2009, and became the first successful decentralized application, or DApp.
-Soon enough, the community started forking it to create all sorts of special-purpose coins; for example, NameCoin allowed purchasing and selling names, and ColorCoin allowed for multiple tokens in a single network.
-In 2013, Ethereum generalized this concept by including a stateful, Turing complete virtual machine on its network.
-Arbitrary DApps could be easily created as Ethereum contracts, without launching a new network, and making cross-DApp communication possible.
+Bitcoin was released in 2009, and became the first successful decentralized program.
+Soon enough, forks emerged aiming to create special-purpose coins such as NameCoin, which allowed purchasing and selling names, and ColorCoin, which featured multiple tokens.
+In 2013, Ethereum generalized this concept by including a stateful, Turing complete virtual machine.
+Arbitrary apps could be easily created as Ethereum contracts, without launching a new network.
 More than a decentralized application, Ethereum was the first decentralized computer.

-Due to its quick development, though, Ethereum launched with several inefficiencies and design mistakes that made it considerably less scalable and, most importantly, secure than it should.
-In 2021, the average Ethereum transaction fee rose to as much as 70 USD [citation], and multi-millionaire smart-contract exploits became so common that websites were designed to track their ocurrences [citation].
+Due to its quick development, though, it launched with several design mistakes that made its base layer considerably less scalable and secure than it could be.
+In 2021, the average Ethereum transaction fee rose to as much as 70 USD [citation], and millionaire smart-contract exploits were so common that websites reported their ocurrences daily [citation].

-- Regarding **scalability**, layer-2 techniques are proposed as a solution, but these come with their own compromises.
-There is value in a more scalable layer-1, but Ethereum's historical mistakes leave little room for improvement.
+- Regarding **scalability**, layer 2 techniques are proposed as a solution, but these come with their own compromises.
+There is value in a more scalable layer 1, but Ethereum's historical mistakes leave little room for improvement.

-- Regarding **security**, formal verification techniques allow developers to deploy contracts with zero bugs on their first version; which is invaluable, since they can't be patched or reversed; but the EVM makes these prohibitively expensive [citation].
+- Regarding **security**, formal verification techniques allow developers to deploy contracts with zero bugs on their first version, which is invaluable, since they can't be patched or reversed, but the EVM makes these prohibitively expensive [citation].

-Kindelia is a complete rework of Ethereum's unrelying concept, taking in account what was learned in the last years, with the intent of making the most efficient and secure decentralized computer physically possible.
-It doesn't bring any novel concept; instead, it just employs a wide range of low-level optimizations over consolidated ideas in order to make a stable, inexpensive, safe layer-1 computation network, saving every possible bit and making conservative choices when needed.
-Computationally, it replaces the EVM by the HVM, a blazingly fast functional virtual machine that makes ultra-secure, formally verified contracts economically viable, and enables structural changes that further improve the efficiency, security and scalability of stateful virtual worlds like games and markets.
+Kindelia is a complete redesign of Ethereum's base layer.
+It replaces the EVM by the HVM, a blazingly fast functional virtual machine that makes hack-proof, formally verified contracts economically viable.
+It also treats state differently, allowing for a very cheap SSTORE operation, which makes state-heavy apps such as virtual game worlds and markets economically viable on layer 1.
+The blockchain structure is extremelly simplified, there is no native currency, accounts are fully abstracted, and fancy ideas are avoided in favor of consolidated algorithms.
+A wide range of low-level optimizations are employed, saving every bit possible in order to make the most stable, efficient, secure and, arguably, boring layer 1 computation network.

 Comparisons to Ethereum
 =======================